Of Microbes and Men - The Fermi Paradox

 ESA/Hubble & NASA, ESO, J. Lee and the PHANGS-HST Team (CC BY 4.0)

-Does every star system have at least one life-friendly planet?
+Let’s begin with the first question: Does every star system have at least one life-friendly planet?

 To figure this out, we need to talk about what makes a planet “life-friendly.”
 Here on Earth, every critter from tiny bacteria to massive whales needs liquid water to keep the party going, so it’s a safe bet alien life might need it too (though we’ll circle back to that idea later).
-For water to stay liquid—not frozen into cosmic ice cubes or boiled away into space steam—a planet needs to orbit in the circumstellar habitable zone, aka the “Goldilocks zone,” where it gets just the right amount of starlight.
+For water to stay liquid, not frozen into cosmic ice cubes or boiled away into space steam, a planet needs to orbit in the circumstellar habitable zone, aka the “Goldilocks zone,” where it gets just the right amount of starlight.
 Too much (more than 110%8 of what Earth gets), and you’ve got a runaway greenhouse sauna that evaporates the oceans; too little (less than 35%9), and you’re stuck with a frozen snowball planet.

 Out of the confirmed exoplanets we’ve spotted, about sit in this Goldilocks sweet spot, suggesting roughly 3% of planets might be habitable.
-But hold your space horses—that’s a super rough guess, and there’s plenty of debate about whether the real number’s way higher or depressingly lower.
+But hold your space horses—that’s a super rough guess, and there’s plenty of debate about whether the real number’s way higher or lower.

 The Pessimistic Case: The Universe Is a Tough Neighborhood